 Project 3rd shift refers to two segments of women’s work and connects the idea of work and that of free time, but more important than that, in its seemingly frivolous role to the specific methods it influences the working aspects of women’s lives.

 Within the project, several months of field research were conducted in Rijeka beauty salons where about 60 salon users were interviewed.
-On the basis of the collected material, a multimedia exhibition is created of which an integral part is a publication that simulates a women’s magazine.
+On the basis of the collected material, a publication that simulates a women’s magazine was created.

 Publication 3. smjena (digital edition), originally published in Gloria Glam magazine